superfloh247/TESP32LA/README.md

 After the board is flashed, connect to Wifi TESP32LA and configure it to use your wifi and the TeslaLogger URL.

+When properly configured, the TESP32LA will be reachable in your Wifi at http://tesp32la.local

 # License

 CC BY-NC-SA